TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 # Editing

 In this section, we will cover all topics related to the actual editing of a map.
 We begin by explaining how to set up the map itself, that is, how to set up mods, entity definitions, and texture collection.
-Afterwards, we show how to create new objects such as entities or brushes, how to edit and transform them, and how to delete them.
+Afterwards, we show you how to create new objects such as entities or brushes, how to edit and transform them, and how to delete them.
 After that, we explain how you can work with textures in TrenchBroom.
 The following section introduces the various tools at your disposal to shape brushes while the section after that focuses on entities and how to edit their properties.
 The goal of the final section is to help you keep an overview in your map by using layers, groups, and by various other means.

 ## Map Setup